 Will the Net Price Calculator work if I’m a test-optional applicant?

-It is unlikely to be accurate.
+It is unlikely to be totally accurate.
 After all, the Net Price Calculator is built with information (including your test score) that is available to you before you apply.
 As stated above, academic scholarships are available whether you choose to submit your test scores or not.

 Am I allowed to get help on the extra essays that I must write as a test-optional applicant?